Letters

 Tolkien writes an eight page letter to A.W.
 Riddle, discussing in very deep detail split infinitives and the evolution of written and colloquially spoke...

-Tolkien provides information about the origin and authorship of the riddles included in their work.
-He clarifies that most of the riddles are their orig...
+Tolkien provides information about the origin and authorship of the riddles included in The Hobbit.
+He clarifies that most of the riddles are his origin...

 Tolkien was delighted to receive a letter from Mr. John Staniforth referring to himself as a "sexagenarian".
 Tolkien cites his noticing of the...